explore-os/.github/profile/README.md

 After the actor has been spawned, you will see a new directory inside the `actors` directory, which contains all the data regarding this actor.
-It has a `state.json` containing its current state, a `.pid` for coordination and a `spool` directory for working through messages.
+It has a `state.json` containing its current state, a `.pid` for coordination and a `mailbox` directory for working through messages.

 An actor process should not hold internal state, but instead re-read its state from its state file before handling a message.
 This makes it possible to manually edit the state when experimenting with the system.